tylerjyee/cmpe131team10/README.md

 ### Title: Email and Chat Website

 ### Ethical Implications
-The application we are making allows a user to email users with
+The application we are making allows a user to email other users securly keeping messages and action within an internal system.

 ### Implementation